Steven Parker (defensive back)

-Steven Parker (born December 14, 1995) is an American football strong safety who is a free agent.
+Steven Parker (born December 14, 1995) is an American former professional football safety.
 He played college football at Oklahoma.

-Early years
+Early life

 Parker grew up in Jenks, Oklahoma, and attended Jenks High School.
 In football, Parker played both safety and wide receiver.

 As a senior, he had 34 receptions for 622 yards and 9 touchdowns on offense and 44 tackles and 4 interceptions on defense.
 He was named Oklahoma State Player of the Year by Tulsa World.

 Parker also played basketball and ran track.
 He committed to play college football at the University of Oklahoma over offers from Oklahoma State University, Auburn University, and Texas A&M University.

 College career

 As a freshman, he appeared in all 13 games with four at the nickleback position, tallying 31 tackles, a sack and six pass breakups.

-As a sophomore, he became the Sooners starting free safety and was named second-team All-Big, 12 after making 60 total tackles with 1.5 sacks and four pass breakups, including a deflection of a pass on a two-point conversion attempt in the final moments of a 30-29 win over TCU.
+As a sophomore, he became the Sooners starting free safety and was named second-team All-Big 12 Conference after making 60 total tackles with 1.5 sacks and four pass breakups, including a deflection of a pass on a two-point conversion attempt in the final moments of a 30–29 win over TCU.

 As a junior, he was named honorable-mention All-Big 12, after recording 63 tackles, two interceptions and four pass breakups.

 As a senior, he finished fourth on the team with 63 tackles and third with six pass breakups and received second-team All-Big 12 honors.
 He finished his collegiate career with 217 tackles (11 for loss), 3.5 sacks, 20 pass breakups, two interceptions, four fumble recoveries and a forced fumble.

 Professional career

 Los Angeles Rams

-Parker was signed as an undrafted free agent by the Los Angeles Rams after the 2018 NFL Draft on April 28.
+Parker was signed as an undrafted free agent by the Los Angeles Rams after the 2018 NFL draft on April 28.
 He was waived by the Rams at the end of training camp, but was subsequently re-signed to the team's practice squad.
 He was waived again at the end of the Rams preseason on August 31, 2019.

 Miami Dolphins

 Parker was claimed off waivers by the Miami Dolphins on September 1, 2019.
-He made his NFL debut on September 8, 2019 against the Baltimore Ravens.
-Parker made his first career start on September 22, 2019 against the Dallas Cowboys, making three tackles and defending a pass in a 6-31 loss.
-He recorded his first career interception on November 10, 2019 against the Indianapolis Colts, picking off a pass from Brian Hoyer in the end zone in the Dolphins' 16–12 win.
+He made his NFL debut on September 8, 2019, against the Baltimore Ravens.
+Parker made his first career start on September 22, 2019, against the Dallas Cowboys, making three tackles and defending a pass in a 6–31 loss.
+He recorded his first career interception on November 10, 2019, against the Indianapolis Colts, picking off a pass from Brian Hoyer in the end zone in the Dolphins' 16–12 win.

 In week 14 against the New York Jets, Parker intercepted his second pass of the season off a pass thrown by Sam Darnold during the 22–21 loss.
 He finished his rookie season with 20 tackles, three passes defended and two interceptions in 14 games with four starts.

 On August 13, 2020, Parker was waived by the Dolphins.